danglam88/buy-01/README.md

       }
       ```

-- DELETE `/order/item/{id}` - Delete an order item in the current cart of the logged-in client or an order item that has been cancelled by a seller before (accessible by a client only)
+- DELETE `/order/item/{id}` - Delete an order item in the current cart of the logged-in client (accessible by a client only)

 - GET `/order/seller` - Get all order items for the products of the logged-in seller as well as his most-selling products and total money earned (accessible by a seller only)